 You may have heard of Candida.
 You also may have heard it can “overgrow” in your body, causing a wide range of symptoms from brain fog, to nail fungus, itchy skin conditions, athlete’s foot, and even the dreaded vaginal yeast infection.
-Yet how do you know your issue is, in fact, Candida overgrowth?
+Yet how do you know your issue is, in fact, Candida overgrowth and not SIBO?

 You can find out all you need to know about Candida overgrowth, including what to do about it, in my informative free training that I developed after helping tens of thousands of people from around the world conquer this condition.
 You can also take this quiz to see if you may have Candida overgrowth.
 If this is the case, don’t be discouraged!
 You can banish it for good, just as thousands of my patients have with the steps outlined in the above training.